twinnydotdev/twinny-docs/src/content/docs/teams/licensing.md

 ## How it is checked

-The token carries your organisation name, the seat count and the dates, signed by twinny.
+The token carries your organisation name, the seat count, the dates and the features, signed by twinny.
 The gateway checks the signature against a public key built into `twinny-server`.
 That is the whole check: no account, no activation server, no call home, and no usage reported to anyone.
 The gateway works exactly the same on a network with no internet access.

 ## When it lapses